Principle 7: Demand shaping

 Demand shaping carbon-aware applications is all about the supply of carbon.
 When the carbon cost of running your application becomes high, shape the demand to match the supply of carbon.
 This can happen automatically, or the user can make a choice.

-Software applications can also have eco-modes which when engaged changes application behavior in potentially two ways:
+Software applications can also have eco-modes, which when engaged change application behavior in potentially two ways:

 Intelligence.
 Giving users information so they can make informed decisions.

 Automatic.
 The application automatically makes more aggressive decisions to reduce carbon emissions.